-- 100 m Risk 2 Risk Title - Ext ernal Factors in ncluding Contingency Planning Risk 1 heme - G overnance Ownership Potential Risk Cause Potential Effect Risk Score Current Mitigations Accountable - ELT Responsible - CLT Risk Owner - Head of Legal, HR and Regulatory Services that a range of external factors out with the Council's control such as COVID-19, Brexit, Ukraine or other, may adversely Factors imposed upon the Council such as legislative change, Government policy change, implications of Brexit, Ukraine, political change Requirement to re-allocate resources, failure to deliver services to an acceptable level or drive desired improvements.
+Risk 2 Risk Title - Ext ernal Factors in ncluding Contingency Planning Risk 1 heme - G overnance Ownership Potential Risk Cause Potential Effect Risk Score Current Mitigations Accountable - ELT Responsible - CLT Risk Owner - Head of Legal, HR and Regulatory Services that a range of external factors out with the Council's control such as COVID-19, Brexit, Ukraine or other, may adversely Factors imposed upon the Council such as legislative change, Government policy change, implications of Brexit, Ukraine, political change Requirement to re-allocate resources, failure to deliver services to an acceptable level or drive desired improvements.
 Restrictions on budget, reputational damage.
 5 x 2 = 10 Continued Horizon scanning to anticipate and respond to civil contingencies risks identified for Ayrshire this year.
 Watching brief and continual discussion on funding required unanticipated emergencies.
 Dissemination of information to officers and members are Chartered Institute of Public Finance and Accounting (CIPF 4.
 Risk and Safety team and the Ayrshire Civil Contingencia support the Ayrshire Local Resilience Partnership (ALRP).
 Practitioner and Strategic ALRP was refined to respond mayrshire Risks.
 Chief Executive attends Strategic ALRP.
 The Level of Interaction between Health / Councils and prince ased and allows for more efficient collaboration in emembers and Resilience Forum is well established and a Service Lead - Risk and Safety and the ACCT Coordinator 6.
 24/7 on call service in place via Civil Contingencies to recoordinate, Council emergency response to major incident 7.
 Staffing and resourcing arrangements are in place to support and families arriving in South Ayrshire from Ukraine. irements for ound COS FA). es Team (and The struct ore efficient operations have been been been been been been been be or any LA and ACCT) ure of the tly to as anning.
-The the the Proposed Miti gations (with da ates) Status Progress Bar ordinate individ contingency an Ayrshire ALRP Infectious Dise rdinate individual responses from all agencies to major incidents.
-An Ayrshire wide Tactical Group has been established to specifically focus on Increased from 85% arrangements. operational Ser SAC civil conting vice Leads and gencies response plan is s under review and lanagers undertak d Council Inciden e a rolling review SAC civil contingency and business continuity at Officer training is being rolled out to key Chief Officers, of Service Business Continuity Plans on 6 monthly basis.
+The the the Proposed Miti gations (with da ates) Status Progress Bar 1.Practitioner Ayrshire Local Resilience Partnership (ALRP) and Strategic Ayrshire Local Resilience Partnership meet with required frequency to coordinate individual responses from all agencies to major incidents.
+An Ayrshire wide Tactical Group has been established to specifically focus on contingency arrangements and additional actions deemed necessary to manage increasing numbers of refugees from Ukraine.
+Additionally the Ayrshire ALRP identifies and manages 4 concurrent civil contingencies risks to support an Ayrshire response.
+These are 1.
+Pandemic or Emerging Infectious Diseases, 2.
+Marauding Terrorist Attack, 3.Disruptive Weather and 4.National Electricity Transmission System (NETS) Failure (Power Resilience/Black Start) (ongoing) Increased from 85% 2.
+Risk and Safety Team and the Ayrshire Civil Contingencies Team continue to support SAC civil contingency and business continuity arrangements.
+SAC civil contingencies response plan is under review and Council Incident Officer training is being rolled out to key Chief Officers, operational Service Leads and Coordinators.
+Council Managers undertake a rolling review of Service Business Continuity Plans on 6 monthly basis.
+Civil Contingencies exercises to test plans continue to be developed and rolled out (ongoing).
 Increased from 85%